 Time spent figuring out who’s who can get even more complicated when commercial real estate cases involving LLCs are brought to federal court.
 In those cases, plaintiffs must demonstrate a legal concept known as diversity, which means the parties involved are based in separate states and therefore require a federal court to settle the dispute.

 But the clandestine nature of LLCs and their real owners make that extraordinarily arduous and can sometimes lead to disputes being dragged out in the wrong court.
 “You could potentially litigate a case for years and have the citizenship of a member be identified and then get sent back to state court,” Pastore said.

 Signature for hire

-During the middle of the 20th century, a woman named Tillie Feldman probably bought more property and took out more loans in the city than other real estate investor.
+During the middle of the 20th century, a woman named Tillie Feldman probably bought more property and took out more loans than any other real estate investor in the city.

 Week after week, her name appeared in the New York Times’ “Manhattan Transfers” column, where the most recent building sales and mortgages were reported.